crealive/myvim/README.md

 ## Configuration

-When vim is started the first time with this configuration, the package manager will be installed automatically.
+When vim is started with this configuration the first time, the package manager will be installed automatically.

-With a `:e $MYVIMRC` ENTER you are able to change the configuration.
+With a `:e $MYVIMRC` ENTER you're able to change the configuration.
 If you want to activate the modules, for example, you can update the groups list:

 ```
 " By default there are no additional modules loaded